Glenrothes: Transport

 Glenrothes has a planned road network with original masterplans establishing the principle that "through traffic" be bypassed around the housing precincts by a network of "Freeway" and "Highway" distributor roads.
 These would connect each precinct to the purposely designed town centre and to the industrial estates.
 Another element that was adopted was the use of roundabouts at junctions instead of traffic lights which would allow traffic to flow freely.

 The town has direct dual-carriageway access to the M90 via the A92 Trunk Road.
 The A92 passes north–south through the town and connects Glenrothes with Dundee in the north and Dunfermline in the southwest where it merges with the M90.
 This gives Glenrothes a continuous dual-carriageway link to Edinburgh and the major central Scotland road networks, whilst much of the route north to Dundee remains a single-carriageway.
 Local campaigners have for a number of years sought the upgrade of the A92 north of Glenrothes.

 The A911 road passes east/west through the town and connects it with Levenmouth in the east and Milnathort and the M90 in the west.
 The B921 Kinglassie Road, described in early masterplans as the Southern Freeway, links Glenrothes to the former mining communities of Cardenden and Kinglassie, and to Westfield.
 The route is a dual carriageway between Bankhead Roundabout and as far west as Fife Airport.
-Early masterplans show that this route was originally intended to be upgraded to provide dualled connections to the A92 Chapel junction in Kirkcaldy, however this has never been implemented.
+Early masterplans show that this route was originally intended to be upgraded to provide dualled connections to the A92 Chapel junction in Kirkcaldy, however this was never implemented.

+The town has a major bus station in the town centre providing frequent links to the cities of Dundee, Edinburgh, Glasgow and Perth as well as to surrounding towns and villages.